Are you wondering whether private grade school K-12 is worth it? I am since I have two young children, one of which is

 - Create a separate fund specifically for grade school tuition.

-* Calculate all my pro forma expenses over the next 5+ years using a financial calculator to make sure I’m not putting my retirement cash flow at risk with this new potential expense.
+* Calculate all my pro forma expenses over the next 5+ years using Personal Capital’s free financial planner to make sure I’m not putting my retirement cash flow at risk with this new potential expense.
 Here are some Income and Spending inputs I created to see what would happen to my retirement cashflow if I started paying $25,000 a year in private school tuition in 2023 for 12 years.